Take a look at all of the symptoms, statistics, terms, and tips.

 - Interpersonal and social rhythm therapy is a combination of interpersonal therapy and CBT.
 This newer treatment focuses on wake-sleep cycles (circadian rhythms) to help clients establish and maintain routines and build healthier relationships.

 - Psychoeducation teaches individuals about their disorder and treatment and gives them the tools to manage it and anticipate changing moods.
 Psychoeducation also is valuable for loved ones.

 Once you have a diagnosis, there are steps you can take to ease the condition.
 Self-help strategies for bipolar disorder can help you cope.
 Here’s what clinicians suggest:

 - See a therapist regularly.

-- Participate in online communities or in-person support groups
+- Participate in online communities or in-person support groups.

-If you think you or a loved one has bipolar disorder, it’s important to be evaluated by a trained mental health professional.
-To find a therapist in your area, use a search engine such as this one, or check with your primary care physician or community mental health clinic for referrals.
+If you think you or a loved one has bipolar disorder, it’s important to be evaluated by a mental health professional.
+To find a therapist in your area, use a search engine such as this one, or speak with your primary care physician or community mental health clinic for referrals.